 Class Renewal Surveys.
 Class renewal surveys, also known as special surveys, are carried out on the ship's hull and machinery, including the electrical plant, and on any special equipment classed at the intervals indicated by the character of classification for the hull.
 During the special survey, the vessel is thoroughly examined, including audio-gauging to determine the thickness of the steel structures.
 Should the thickness be found to be less than class requirements, the classification society would prescribe steel renewals.
 The classification society may grant a one-year grace period for completion of the special survey.
 Substantial amounts of funds may have to be spent for steel renewals to pass a special survey if the vessel experiences excessive wear and tear.
-In lieu of the special survey every four or five years, depending on whether a grace period is granted, a shipowner has the option of arranging with the classification society for the vessel's hull or machinery to be on a continuous survey cycle, in which every part of the vessel would be surveyed within a five-year cycle.
+In lieu of the special survey every four or five years, depending on whether a grace period is granted, a shipowner has the option of arranging with the classification society for the vessel's hull or machinery to be on a continuous survey cycle, in which every part of the vessel would be surveyed within a fiveyear cycle.
 At a ship-owner's application, the surveys required for class renewal may be split according to an agreed schedule to extend over the entire period of class.
 This process is referred to as continuous class renewal.
 All areas subject to surveys as defined by the classification society are required to be surveyed at least once per class period, unless shorter intervals between surveys are otherwise prescribed.
-The period between two consecutive surveys of each area must not exceed five years.
+The period between two consecutive surveys of each area must not exceed five will issue a "recommendation" which must be rectified by the ship-owner within prescribed time limits.

 All vessels are also dry-docked at least once every five years for inspection of their underwater parts and for repairs related to such inspections.
-If any defects are found, the classification surveyor will issue a "recommendation" which must be rectified by the ship-owner within prescribed time limits.
+If any defects are found, the classification surveyor